Lydia Lee Mather: Marriage to Cotton Mather

 Lydia married Cotton Mather on July 5, 1715, becoming Lydia Lee Mather.
 They were married by Increase Mather, Cotton's father.
 She was Cotton's third wife.
-Due the size of her fortune, and the disparity with Cotton's financial means, Mather had a prenuptial contract drawn up that gave her complete control of "all the lands, tenements, money goods, chattels or other estates whatsoever" that Lydia had at the time of the marriage.
+Due to the size of her fortune, and the disparity with Cotton's financial means, Mather had a prenuptial contract drawn up that gave her complete control of "all the lands, tenements, money goods, chattels or other estates whatsoever" that Lydia had at the time of the marriage.
 Cotton's third wife likely came into the marriage with different points of view than his previous two wives, who likely provided "uncritical adulation and unquestioning obedience," the ideal Puritan woman being defined in the book Ornaments for the Daughters of Zion.
 On the other hand, Mather was independent, better educated, richer, and older.
-Shortly after their marriage, the Mathers moved to a large house on Ship Street, near the harbor and the wharfs on the North End.
+Shortly after their marriage, the Mathers moved to a large house on Ship Street, near the harbor and the wharves on the North End.
 It had three or four floors, a great chamber, and both a small and large parlor.
 Outside there were pasture land, yards, and gardens.
 He used a number of the rooms in the house, like his study, library, and a great hall, for church business.

 Nathan Howell died in the fall of 1715, leaving her daughter Katherine a widow.
 She and her sons moved in with Mather and her husband.
 Mather became stepmother to children from Cotton's previous marriages: Abigail (21), Hannah (18), Elizabeth (11), and Samuel (9).
 Cotton also had a son, Increase (16), nicknamed "Cresy", who was in London at the time of their marriage and returned in May 1716.
 The following year he fathered an illegitimate child and in 1721 he was arrested for his role in a "night riot" in Boston.
 She developed good relationships with the Mather children, which may have waned over time.
 Two children were their servants, a Spanish Native American girl and an enslaved by named Obadiah.

 Cotton wrote in his journal about their marriage, stating that he found her to be very lovely and that he enjoyed talking with her about Scripture.
 They prayed several times each day.
 In April 1716, he said of her: "how happy I am in the conversation of so fine a Soul, and one so capable of soaring to the higher Flights of piety."
 He admired her intelligence, and how he considered her well born and well informed.
-He noted how much he and the children missed her when she was away for short periods of time, such as "We enjoy nothing as we used to do.
+He noted how much he and the children missed her when she was away for short periods, such as "We enjoy nothing as we used to do.
 We are not sensible that the sun shines into any room in the house, nor that our chocolate has any sugar in it."